microox/TBIR/README.md

 # Text-based information retrieval

-Given a text caption, order images according to their described by the caption.
+*Abstract*: Given a text caption, order images according to their described by the caption.

 #### Example
 `Two guys are playing basketball`